sophiaphillyqueen/chorebox/README.md

 Configuration system for -chorekeeper- and related projects.

+_NOTE:_ This repository is of attempt #1 at building chorebox.
+To fix a bug, an alternate repository has built that imports a lot of the code from this repository, but not all of it.

+The present location of the  new repository of Chorebox is:
+<a href = "https://github.com/sophiaphillyqueen/chorbox-02" target = "_blank">https://github.com/sophiaphillyqueen/chorbox-02</a>
+However, it will be moved to the main location when it is a bit closer to becoming stable.

 ## Installation of main chorebox package ##

 To install chorebox, the following litany should work: